ataulm/ataulm.github.io/_posts/2020-04-30-refactoring-themes-with-style.md

 ![](/images/refactoring-themes-with-style/simple-themes.png)

 It actually turned out that we had more than three themes - we had 22, and the theme hierarchy looked as follows.
-Each square represents a theme, where the arrows show how themes inherit from each other, but when we checked the usages, it wasn’t always clear why a screen used a particular variant over, and some weren’t used at all:
+Each square represents a theme, where the arrows show how themes inherit from each other, but when we checked the usages, it wasn’t always clear why a screen used a particular variant over another, and some weren’t used at all:

 ![Two trees showing Monzo's themes-one with a MaterialComponents base and the other with a MaterialComponents.Light base](/images/refactoring-themes-with-style/hierarchy.png)